Dev (Bengali actor): 2008–10: Comeback and success

-2011–present: Commercial and critical success
+2011–2020: Commercial and critical success

 In June 2011, Dev starred alongside Koel Mallick in Paglu, directed by Rajib Biswas.
 Produced by Surinder Films, this movie was the highest opener in Tollywood history before Challenge 2 was released in October 2012.
 Paglu is highest in terms of earning T.R.P on Bengali television till date, having a T.R.P of 12.25 when it was telecast on Star Jalsha.
 It even left 3 Idiots behind in the T.R.P. battle.
 As per Sree Venkatesh distribution head, Debasis Sarkar – "Paglu released in 166 theatres across Bengal in the first week.
 The second week has seen the number of theatres rising to 169.
 The movie is running in 17 theatres in Kolkata.
 The gross collections till Monday's (13 June) matinee show have crossed Rs 50 million."
 The film was a box-office success.
 This film also introduced martial art in Bengali cinema and Dev as the first martial art hero.
 The director said – " Dev was superb with the action sequences.
 He did some martial art stunts and also learnt kickboxing for two months only for my movie.
 I was amazed with his dedication.
 Bengali films haven't ever seen such action sequences before.
 There is a train and a bike chase sequence that was shot by Zoyeb and Dev.
 I was literally scared when they were shooting this sequence without any body double.
 Hats off to their courage".
 In November 2011, his movie Romeo, directed by Sujit Mondol and co-starring Subhashree Ganguly was released was released and earned Dev commendations from all sections of audience and from critics.
 The movie also saw Dev-Subhashree, the most talked about jodi (pair) of Tollywood and that too after two years.
 In December, a biography of Dev entitled Aami Dev, was released by Greymind Publications.